Off-Piste/Predictable/README.md

 > Note: Uses SwiftyCouchDB as the CouchDB Wrapper.

-Creating your database document object is simple.
+Creating your database document object is simple, conforming to `DBDocument` ([Codable](https://developer.apple.com/documentation/swift/codable)) is all that is required.

 ```swift
 struct User: DBDocument {